Epson QX-10: Performance and stability issues

 In January 1984 Pournelle reported that version 1.18 "is fast, [but] it's not fast enough for me, my wife, or my assistant.
 In particular, it is not designed to be used as a substitute for an office machine.
 It simply takes too darned long to get a business letter out using Valdocs.
 Just getting the envelope addressed can take a full minute or longer."
 He reiterated that "the hardware is fine", but wondered if "the industry need yet another Z80 computer for more than $2500" without usable software.
 Pournelle concluded, "I cannot in good conscience recommend [Valdocs] to anyone who has actual production work to perform.
 It's just too darned slow."
 The president of one QX-10 user group complained in April that the word processor was "slow compared to my mother running the mile ...
 I have four different versions and not one works well".
 Creative Computing's mostly favorable review of the computer and software in June also noted the slow speed of the Valdocs editor, calling it "maddeningly slow in many cases".
 It noted that the QX-10's 4 MHz processor was not at fault, because other word processors ran as fast as on other 8-bit CP/M computers.

-Despite Epson's promise of speed improvements, Valdocs 2 remained slow; InfoWorld's 1985 review of the QX-16 reported that the computer was "severely limited by [Valdocs'] slow operation".
+Epson in 1982 promised Valdocs 2.0 in mid-1983.
+Despite the company's promise of speed improvements, Valdocs 2 remained slow; InfoWorld's 1985 review of the QX-16 reported that the computer was "severely limited by [Valdocs'] slow operation".
 While the reviewer did not report crashes, a "small but perceptible delay" between pushing a key and the character appearing on the screen when using the word processor grew over time to be "significant and would annoy heavy-duty word processing users", and the spreadsheet was "excruciatingly slow to do just about everything".
 Pournelle concluded that year that Valdocs "was fatally flawed", noting that Epson advised Valdocs 2 users to share data between the chart maker and word processor with "scissors, tape, and a copy machine".

+Games

+There are 15 known commercial games released for Epson QX-10, all from Infocom.